Dick Gould

-Dick Gould is an American tennis coach.
-He was the Men's Tennis Coach at Stanford University for 38 years from 1966–2004.
-His Stanford men's tennis teams won 17 NCAA Men's Tennis Championships, and 50 of his players won All-American honors.
+Dick Gould (born October 1, 1937) is an American tennis coach.
+He was the Men's Tennis Coach at Stanford University for 38 years from 1966 to 2004.
+The Stanford men's tennis teams won 17 NCAA Men's Tennis Championships, and 50 of his players won All-American honors under Gould's tenure.
 He was named the ITA-Wilson "Coach of the Decade" both for the 1980s and the 1990s.

 Biography

 Early years

 Gould was born in Ventura, California in 1937.
 He attended Ventura High School with longtime tennis friend, Tom Chivington.
-He was the Student Body President and the Most Valuable Player (MVP) of the Tennis Team.
+Gould was the Student Body President and the Most Valuable Player (MVP) of the Tennis Team.
 He also won the Ventura County Singles and Doubles Championships in 1955.

 After graduating from Ventura High School in 1955, Gould enrolled at Stanford University.
-In the summer of 1958, he contacted the Southern California Tennis Association to provide two players to run a kid's clinic in Ventura and was sent Mike Franks and Noel Brown.
-Dick won three varsity letters in tennis and won the tennis team's Leadership Award.
-He graduated from Stanford University with a Bachelor's Degree in 1959, and earned a Master's Degree from Stanford in 1960.
+During the summer of 1958, he contacted the Southern California Tennis Association to provide two players to run a kid's clinic in Ventura and was sent Mike Franks and Noel Brown.
+Gould won three varsity letters in tennis and won the tennis team's Leadership Award.
+He graduated from Stanford with a bachelor's degree in 1959 and earned a master's degree from Stanford the following year.

-Gould began his coaching career at Mountain View High School in Mountain View, California, where he was Tennis Coach and Assistant Football Coach from 1960–1964.
-From 1963–1966, he was the Tennis Coach at Foothill Junior College in Los Altos, California, where his first champion player was Horst Ritter, who won the State Junior College Singles Championship, as well as the doubles with Rodney Kopp in 1963.
+Gould began his coaching career at Mountain View High School in Mountain View, California, where he was Tennis Coach and Assistant Football Coach from 1960 to 1964.
+From 1963 to 1966, Gould was the Tennis Coach at Foothill Junior College in Los Altos, California, where his first champion player was Horst Ritter, who won the State Junior College Singles Championship, as well as the doubles with Rodney Kopp in 1963.
 His teams won consecutive State Junior College Championships in 1964 and 1965.
-He was succeeded by friend and another legendary coach in Tom Chivington.
-He was also the tennis professional at the Fremont Hills Country Club in Los Altos Hills from 1960–1966.
+Gould was succeeded by friend and another legendary coach in Tom Chivington.
+Gould was also the tennis professional at the Fremont Hills Country Club in Los Altos Hills from 1960 to 1966.